jtttl/maes/README.md

 </p>

-maes = **Microservice Architecture on Embedded System**.
+MAES = **Microservice Architecture on Embedded System**.

-maes gives your system the abilities of :
+MAES gives your system the abilities of :

 1. Build your service fast in C/C++;
 2. Multi-service or multi-process communication; (PUB/SUB and REQ/RESP)